lab1092/blender-manual_ja/manual/textures/types/procedural/stucci.rst

 Size
    Dimension of the Noise table
 Turbulence
-   Depth of the :guilabel:`Stucci` calculations
+   Depth of the *Stucci* calculations